-- Admission to Craven Community College must be completed before seeking acceptance into the Health Information Technology program. - Students must have completed DMA 010 through DMA 050 and DRE 096 through DRE 098 courses, if indicated by the college placement test.
-Scores on placement tests may require students to take certain developmental courses before entrance into the Health Information Technology program. - Prior to beginning PPEs, students must submit a completed physical examination form signed by a licensed physician and documentation of immunizations. - Clinical facilities require criminal background checks and drug screening.
+- General Admission to Craven Community College must be completed before applying for the Health Information Technology program. - Math - High School GPA = 2.8+; within 10 years of enrollment or complete all developmental requisites to be eligible for MAT 110 & BIO 168. - English - High School GPA = 2.8+; within 10 years of enrollment or complete all developmental requisites to be eligible for ENG 111. - Prior to beginning PPEs, students must submit a completed physical examination form signed by a licensed physician and documentation of immunizations. - Clinical facilities require criminal background checks and drug screening.
 Any expenses associated with these requirements are the responsibility of the student.
 Pending the outcome, clinical facilities may deny a student the opportunity to complete the clinical portion of the program.
-A student who is unable to complete the clinical portion of the program will not be able to graduate.
+A student who is unable to complete the clinical portion of the program will be dismissed from the program.